phxdev1/magick-news/src/content/news/content-based-filtering-movie-recommendations.md

 publish_date: '2025-02-01'
 created_date: '2025-02-01'
 heroImage: 'https://media.magick.ai/streaming-recommendations-hero.jpg'
-cta: 'Want to stay updated on the latest developments in AI and content recommendation technology?
-Follow us on LinkedIn at [Magick AI](https://www.linkedin.com/company/magick-ai) for regular insights into the future of entertainment technology!'
+cta: "Stay informed about the latest developments in AI technology and join our growing community of tech enthusiasts!"
 ---

 In an era where the average person spends 3.5 hours per day streaming content, the technology behind what we watch next has become increasingly sophisticated.
 Content-based filtering, a cornerstone of modern movie recommendation systems, has evolved from a simple matching algorithm to an intricate AI-powered solution that understands the DNA of every film in your queue.
 Today, we're diving deep into how these systems work, why they matter, and what the future holds for personalized entertainment.